Quantum Unsupervised and Supervised Learning on Superconducting Processors: Abstract

 \section{Abstract}

-Machine learning algorithms perform well on identifying patterns in many datasets due to their versatility.
-However, as one increases the size of the data, the time for training and using these statistical models grows quickly.
-Here, we propose and implement on the IBMQ a quantum analogue to K-means clustering, and compare it to a previously developed quantum support vector machine.
-We find the algorithm's accuracy comparable to classical K-means for clustering and classification problems, and find that it becomes less computationally expensive to implement for large datasets.
+{ Machine learning algorithms perform well on identifying patterns in many different datasets due to their versatility.
+However, as one increases the size of the dataset, the computation time for training and using these statistical models grows quickly.
+Quantum computing offers a new paradigm which may have the ability to overcome these computational difficulties.
+Here, we propose a quantum analogue to K-means clustering, implement it on simulated superconducting qubits, and compare it to a previously developed quantum support vector machine.
+We find the algorithm's accuracy comparable to the classical K-means algorithm for clustering and classification problems, and find that it has asymptotic complexity $O(N^{3/2}K^{1/2}\log{P})$, where $N$ is the number of data points, $K$ is the number of clusters, and $P$ is the dimension of the data points, giving a significant speedup over the classical analogue. }